solygambas/flutter-projects/README.md

 - creating custom implicit animations with TweenAnimationBuilder.
 - animating widgets from one screen to another with Hero animations.
 - building an animation controller with Dart mixins.
+- combining animations with tween sequences.
+- handling animation speed with Curves.

 Based on [Flutter Animation Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gP1qg8yj-Jokef29VRCLt1) by Shaun Pelling - The Net Ninja (2020).